MilkmanAbi/Picomimi/README.md

 1. Install **Arduino IDE** and the RP2040 board support package.
 2. Clone or download the **Picomimi** repository.
 3. Open the main `.ino` file in Arduino IDE.
-4. Make sure the dependencies listed above are installed.
+4. arduino Make sure the dependencies listed above are installed.
 5. Upload the sketch to your RP2040.
 6. Open a serial terminal and start interacting with the Picomimi shell.